Aligning Environmental Metrics with Business Performance

 About the Author

 Howard Brown is co-founder of dMASS Inc. and chairman of o.s.Earth.
-For more than 20 years as CEO of Resource Planning & Management Systems Inc., he worked with companies such as Duracell, General Electric Co. and Whirlpool Corp. to establish or enhance their environmental practices and performance.
+For more than 20 years as CEO of Resource Planning and Management Systems Inc., he worked with companies such as Duracell, General Electric Co. and Whirlpool Corp. to establish or enhance their environmental practices and performance.
 Follow him on Twitter at @BrownHowardJ.